Vizzuality/vizz-components/README.md

 # Vizzuality components

 **DEPRECATED: This library is not longer maintained.
-Please, consider using [vizzuality-components](https://github.com/Vizzuality/vizzuality-components) instead.**

 Vizzuality components is a collection of React components that we use in our projects.